Updated:

 - The upcoming iPhone 18 Pro faces a projected serious price hike.

-If you’ve been planning to upgrade your workstation or replace a sluggish laptop, your next hardware purchase will deal a serious blow to your wallet.
-Overnight, a sudden global adjustment wiped billions off Apple’s market capitalisation as the tech giant officially raised retail prices across its entire MacBook and iPhone lineups, introducing a significant premium across its hardware ecosystem.
+If you’ve been tuning into the latest Apple news today, then you might want to brace your bank account before reading any further.
+That’s especially true if you’ve been planning to upgrade your workstation or replace a sluggish laptop because your next hardware purchase is going to deal a serious blow to your wallet.
+Last week, a sudden global adjustment forced a selloff, wiping billions off Apple’s market capitalisation as the tech giant officially raised retail prices across its entire MacBook, iPad, and Home lineups due to production costs.

 The culprit behind this sudden shift is an industry-wide hardware crisis experts are dubbing “RAMageddon.”
 Essentially, Apple is passing the buck amid a volatile supply chain crunch, with memory manufacturers like Samsung and SK Hynix prioritising the incredibly lucrative orders from AI data centre heavyweights like Nvidia.
 This has left consumer electronics makers fighting for scraps, causing raw memory costs to skyrocket.
 If you’re a content creator and you’ve had to purchase SD cards, SSDs, or ExpressCards, you’ll know this hurts the pocket badly.